+Are you going to visit Austrian Alps?
+But where are the Alps in Austria?
 The Alps cover an incredible 80,000 square miles and feature in eleven countries.
 However, arguably only Austria and Switzerland can be considered truly ‘alpine’.

 The Austrian Alps covers around 62% of Austria’s total area and Austria has the most significant total area of the Alps with a 28.7% share.
 The area of the Austrian Alps is also known as the Central Eastern Alps.